kubenet-dev/docs/docs/02-examples/02_discovery.md

 ```
 ///

-Lastly we configure a discovery rule that is used by [sdc][sdc] to discover the devices within the ip range we setup in the setup step.
+Lastly we configure a discovery rule that is used by [sdc][sdc] to discover the devices within the ip range provided in the setup step.

 /// details | Discovery rule